earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: How will you assimilate as many eager organisms in the universe as possible?

 A: We believe the best way to do this is to become the best band in the universe.
-As the Beatles said, “Music makes you lose control.”
+As the Beatles said, “Music make you lose control.”

 Q: How will you do this?